nourdaoud/resizeImage/README.md

 Tested with Python version python 2.7.10 and pillow (The PIL fork - version 1.1.7 - to install: $ pip install Pillow)

 ## Expected Output
-The image is turned into a square by padding it and shown.
+The image is turned into a square by padding it - the square image is opened.
 Its dimensions are  displayed in the console.
 It's also stored under <path/to/image_squared.extension>

 ## Testing Method:
 Run the following : python resize.py path/to/image.ext